-Join Simon Allardice for an in-depth discussion in this video Strategies for network efficiency, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Strategies for network efficiency, part of Programming Foundations: Code Efficiency.

 As with everything else, if you think…network latency is your bottleneck then you…need to measure, you need to profile, you need to analyze it to prove it.…But if you're seeing long latency numbers, realize…there may be more going on than you…think because I'll commonly hear an application problem…described as a network issue when it really isn't.…And here would be the classic example.…Your program makes a request to a remote server, and…there is two seconds of latency, two seconds to that first…byte of the response.…And if all we can measure is that time to first…byte, well that doesn't tell us the whole story, because that…number could mean we have a delay of one second each…way of the network transmission round trip, and that would be bad.…